harshvisainiofficial/GroceryStoreWebsite/README.md

 # API Design

-All the APIs have been created using flask, following are the major functionalities for which APIs have been created.
+All the APIs have been created using flask, following are the major functionalities for which APIs have been created.<br>
-● For the crud functionalities
+● For the crud functionalities<br>
-● For decreasing the stocks when the product is brought ● Ability to show a product is out of stock
+● For decreasing the stocks when the product is brought<br>
+● Ability to show a product is out of stock<br>
 ● To make sure that the user has not logged in with invalid user id or password

 # Architecture and Features

-The project and its code is organised in the following way:
+The project and its code is organised in the following way:<br>

-● GroceryStoreWebsite :- This is the main repository.
+● GroceryStoreWebsite :- This is the main repository.<br><br>
-    ○ .vscode
+    ○ .vscode <br>
-    ○ __pycache__
+    ○ __pycache__<br>
-    ○ templates:- It contains the HTML code
+    ○ templates:- It contains the HTML code <br>
-    ○ app.py:- This is the main page which is running all the templates ○ Grocery Store.db :- This is the database in which all the data is being stored.
+    ○ app.py:- This is the main page which is running all the templates<br>
+    ○ Grocery Store.db :- This is the database in which all the data is being stored.<br>

-The application, on running, will first show two login pages.
+The application, on running, will first show two login pages.<br>

-● Admin Login
+● Admin Login<br>
-● User Login
+● User Login<br><br>

 ➢ Only the admin can log into the admin login page that also with a specific email ID.
 Then the admin or the store manager can see the categories stored in the database and can add, edit or remove them.
-It is also possible to see the products available in a particular category, add new products, edit already added products and delete them if wanted.
+It is also possible to see the products available in a particular category, add new products, edit already added products and delete them if wanted.<br>

 ➢ Any user can login multiple times to the user page, the user then can buy multiple products and add them to cart.
 The application has the ability to tell the user when the